A lexicographic section of the braid arrangement and the modified Artin presentation: Introduction

 \section{Introduction}

-In 1891, Hurwitz \cite{H} introduced the braid group as the fundamental group of the configuration space of $n$ points in the complex plane.
-Later, in 1925, Artin \cite{A} studied its algebraic and geometric perspectives.
-In particular, presentation of the braid group, which is now recognized as a standard one was given.
-In 1998, Birman, Ko, and Lee \cite{BKL} gave a presentation of the braid group on a larger generating set, and studied its word problem and the conjugacy problem.
-Other than the braid group, Artin also studied the pure braid group and gave its presentation.
-However, as the following sentence stated in \cite{Ar}, the presentation is much more complicated than that of the braid group: \begin{quote} \textit{Although it has been proved that every braid can be deformed into a similar normal form the writer is convinced that any attempt to carry this out on a living person would only lead to violent protests and discrimination against mathematics.
-He would therefore discourage such an experiment.} \end{quote} \rightline{Emil Artin \cite{Ar}} There is nothing better than to have a simple to look and intuitive presentation of the pure braid group.
-In fact, such an attempt has been made in the work by Margalit--McCammond \cite{MM}.
-In their work, various kinds of geometric presentations were given.
+In 1891 Hurwitz~\cite{Hur91} introduced the braid group as the fundamental group of the configuration space of $n$ points in the complex plane.
+Artin~\cite{Art25, Art47} subsequently established the algebraic and geometric foundations of braid groups and gave the classical presentations of both the braid group and the pure braid group.
+While the braid group admits a relatively compact and tractable presentation, the situation for the pure braid group is markedly different.
+As Artin famously observed: \begin{quote} \textit{Although it has been proved that every braid can be deformed into a similar normal form the writer is convinced that any attempt to carry this out on a living person would only lead to violent protests and discrimination against mathematics.
+He would therefore discourage such an experiment.} \end{quote} \rightline{Emil Artin~\cite{Art47}} This remark illustrates the intrinsic complexity of explicit calculations in the pure braid group and motivates the search for descriptions that are both explicit and geometrically meaningful.

-The pure braid group, on the other hand, can be regarded as the fundamental group of the complement of the complexified braid arrangement which is a typical example of hyperplane arrangements (see \cite{OT}, \cite{S}).
-Though several methods for computing the fundamental group has been developed (see \cite{Arv}, \cite{falk1}, \cite{falk2}, \cite{OT}, \cite{Par}, \cite{R}, \cite{R2}), in the present paper, we use a method based on braid monodromy and Zariski--van Kampen theorem.
-For the given plane algebraic curves, Moishezon associated the braid monodromy homomorphism from finitely generated free groups to the braid groups (see \cite{M}).
-Combined with the Zariski--van Kampen theorem, the fundamental group of the complement of the plane algebraic curves can be computed.

-In the present paper, we consider a ``lexicographic section'' of the braid arrangement, and give a presentation of the fundamental group of its complement using the braid monodromy technique.
-The method we use is based on the work by Moishezon-Teicher \cite{MT} which gives an algorithm to compute the fundamental group of the complement of the line arrangement in $\mathbb{C}^2$.
-Moreover, we show that the resulting presentation coincides with the modified Artin presentation given by Margalit--McCammond that there seems to be no literatures pointing out the fact.

-The result provides a reason for regarding the modified Artin presentation of the pure braid group as a standard one in the sense that there exists a corresponding geometric object, a lexicographic line arrangement.
-On the other hand, from the viewpoint of a hyperplane arrangement, the lexicographic section can be regarded as a standard one because of its natural correspondence with the algebraic object, a modified Artin presentation.